USU President Stan L. Albrecht

 "Many of our new professors were hired for our regional campuses and partnership institutions, and this will dramatically impact our ability to extend Utah State's academic reach throughout the state," said Albrecht.

 Prior to his arrival at Utah State, Albrecht served as an administrator and professor at the University of Florida from 1993-98.
 He also served for 18 years at Brigham Young University (1974-92), including three years as academic vice president and associate provost.
 He began his career as an assistant professor of sociology at Utah State University in 1970 through 1974.

 A sociologist, Albrecht has written extensively, including as a co-author of the textbooks Social Psychology and Social Science Research Methods, both published by Prentice- Hall.
 He has authored numerous scholarly papers on a wide range of topics, including the environment, energy development and rural health.

 Albrecht received his doctorate from Washington State University in 1970, a master's degree from Washington State University in 1968 and bachelor's degree from Brigham Young University in 1966.
 All three degrees were in sociology.

 He is a member of the Science Committee for the Minerals Management Service of the U.S. Department of Interior.
 He has served as a council member of the Society for Human Ecology and as vice president of the Rural Sociological Society.

-Albrecht is married to Joyce Albrecht, Utah State's Director of Stewardship Programs.
+Albrecht is married to Joyce Albrecht, Director of Advancement in the Caine College of the Arts.